-Greg Creek recently completed a PhD at RMIT University where he is a senior lecturer in art and studio coordinator of Expanded Studio Practice.
-Since 1991, Creek has presented numerous group and individual exhibitions in Australia and internationally including Reading the Space, Contemporary Australian Drawing 3, New York Studio School (2013), Drawing Out, Contemporary Australian Drawing 2, University of Arts, London (2012), Freehand: recent Australian drawing, Heide Museum of Modern Art (2010–11), The Enlightenments, Edinburgh Festival (2009), and The Allegorical Imperative: Greg Creek’s Slow Homecoming, Australian Centre for Contemporary Art (2003 ).
+GREG CREEK completed a PhD at RMIT University (2014) where he is a senior lecturer in art and studio coordinator of Expanded Studio Practice.
+Since 1991, Creek has presented numerous group and individual exhibitions in Australia and internationally including Greg Creek: The Desktop Drawings, Shepparton Art Museum (2015), Reading the Space, Contemporary Australian Drawing 3, New York Studio School (2013), Drawing Out, Contemporary Australian Drawing 2, University of Arts, London (2012), Freehand: recent Australian drawing, Heide Museum of Modern Art (2010-11), The Enlightenments, Edinburgh Festival (2009), and The Allegorical Imperative: Greg Creek’s Slow Homecoming, Australian Centre for Contemporary Art (2003 ).
 Creek has been the recipient of numerous residencies and commissions and was awarded the Doug Moran National Portrait Prize in 1996.
-In 2015 he will be exhibiting in ‘Ping Pong’ an international collaborative Project in Bogata, Colombia.
+In 2015 he is exhibiting in ‘Ping Pong’ an international collaborative project in Bogata, Colombia.